SESARLab/mfh-dl-performace-testing/thesis.md

 #### Apache Hive ingestion

-The first step for ingestion consisted in loading the generated data-set in a temporary HDFS folder (`/tmp/mfh`) on the Hadoop NameNode, to serve as the primary source for the ingestion process.
+The first step for ingestion consisted in loading the generated dataset in a temporary HDFS folder (`/tmp/mfh`) on the Hadoop NameNode, to serve as the primary source for the ingestion process.
 Then I created an external table that points to the temporary folder:

 ```sql